 Create a trigger action by clicking the Add button.

-Now, select Rename File from the Action drop-down list.
+Now, select Rename File from the Action drop-down list and then click OK.

 This trigger action has two main parameters: